ale-novo/xpradar/radar/doc/INSTALL.md

 and 49000 as the port number.
 Note that 192.168.1.255 is the broad- cast address for the network, meaning that all machines with IP’s of 192.168.1.x will receive data from X-Plane.
-This allows you to eas- ily add extra machines to display different OpenGC gauges without reconfiguring X-Plane.
+This allows you to eas- ily add extra machines to display different gauges without reconfiguring X-Plane.
 3. Close the internet connections page.
 Open Set Data Output and check the first of four circles next to the following variables: 2, 7, 24, 725, 37, 38, 39, and 40.
-If you fail to highlight a variable, it will not be sent to OpenGC.
-Selecting incorrect variables will not crash OpenGC, but it may result in a particular gauge not working as expected
+If you fail to highlight a variable, it will not be sent.
+Selecting incorrect variables will not crash, but it may result in a particular gauge not working as expected
 4. Start flying.
-It does not matter whether OpenGC or X-Plane is started first.
+It does not matter whether X-Plane is started first.